tt67wq/lib-redis/README.md

 <!-- MDOC !-->
 # LibRedis

-LibRedis is a Redis client written in Elixir.
-It is essentially a wrapper around the [Redix](https://github.com/whatyouhide/redix) project, with added support for connection pooling and Redis cluster functionality.
-The client exposes two main APIs: `command/3` and `pipeline/3`.
+LibRedis is an eloquently crafted Redis client implemented in Elixir.
+It serves as a remarkable encapsulation of the [Redix](https://github.com/whatyouhide/redix) project, while additionally incorporating connection pooling and Redis cluster capabilities.
+Within this client, two primary interfaces are exposed, namely `command/3` and `pipeline/3`.

 Please refer to the detailed project documentation: [hexdocs](https://hexdocs.pm/lib_redis/0.1.0/LibRedis.html)

-## NOTE:
+## WARNING:
-**The implementation of the Cluster mode in production requires careful consideration and attention, as it has yet to undergo complete and rigorous testing.**
+**The deployment of the Cluster mode in a production environment necessitates meticulous deliberation and vigilance, as it is still undergoing comprehensive and stringent testing.**

 ## Features
 - [x] Connection pooling